gypsydave5/gypsydave5.github.io/_posts/2017-09-11-lambda-calculus.md

 ## Syntax

-The lambda calculus gets its name from its use of the Greek letter lambda - `λ` to represent a function that takes a single argument.
+The lambda calculus gets its name from its use of the Greek letter lambda -
+$\lambda$ to represent a function that takes a single argument.

-After the `λ` comes the name that that single argument is bound to - say `x`.
+After the $\lambda$ comes the name that that single argument is bound to - say $x$.

-And after that we write a `.` to say that we're inside the 'body' of the function.
+And after that we write a $.$ to say that we're inside the 'body' of the function.

-The `x` is a bound variable - it stands for some value that the function can be applied to.
+The $x$ is a bound variable - it stands for some value that the function can be applied to.

 And to apply a value to a function, you call it by putting them next to each